-Once known as the Ascot Vale Stakes until 2007, the open race for three year olds forms part of the best day of racing on the calendar at Melbourne’s Flemington Racecourse, kicking off the four day Spring Racing Carnival stretch at the track.
+Once known as the Ascot Vale Stakes until 2007, the open race for three year olds forms part of the best day of racing on the calendar at Melbourne’s Flemington Racecourse, kicking off the four day Melbourne Cup Carnival stretch at the track.
 It’s one of the newer group one races, elevated to the status in 2007, when its name changed.
 First run in 1863, when Freestone saluted, the event was once open only to two year olds.
 That all changed in 1969 when, after a four year break, the race switched from the autumn to the spring.

 The great Mankato, Encosta De Lago, Alinghi and Weekend Hussler are among the notable winners of the race.
 Exceedance claimed the 1200 metre race last year and winners have often gone on to be successful at stud, hence many stallions target it.

-2020 Coolmore Stud Stakes betting odds
+2023 Coolmore Stud Stakes betting odds

 Top Bookmakers for the Coolmore Stud Stakes